awslabs/amazon-neptune-tools/neptune-python-utils/readme.md

 conn.close()
 ```

-If you want to supply your own credentials, you can supply a `Credentials` object to the `Endpoints`.
+If you want to supply your own credentials, you can supply a `Credentials` object to the `Endpoints` object.
 Here we're simply getting the credentials from the session (you don't normally have to do this – _neptune-python-utils_ will get credentials from the provider chain automatically).

 ```
 from neptune_python_utils.gremlin_utils import GremlinUtils